 Freakonomics and the Power of Incentives

-No matter what your program theme, consider bringing Steven Levitt to put a unique spin on any topic as incentives are key to all of them.
-His presentations are as entertaining as they are illuminating as he offers data-based stories that show audiences how to inspire change in their own company and community.
+No matter what your program theme, consider bringing Levitt and Dubner to put a unique spin on any topic as incentives are key to all of them.
+Their presentations are as entertaining as they are illuminating as they offer data-based stories that show audiences how to inspire change in their own company and community.
 But in order to change aspects of our world, we first have to understand it.
 Believe it or not, if we can understand the incentives that lead a schoolteacher to cheat, we can understand how the global economic crisis has come to pass.